Jack Turner

 Platform Lift UK is an independent matching service.
 We do not install lifts ourselves.
 Our role is to understand your specific requirements — lift type, property, height of travel, indoor or outdoor, location, and budget — and connect you with the right vetted installer from our network at no cost to you.

 Whether you are just starting to research domestic platform lifts or ready to request quotes from vetted installers, get in touch today.
 We will answer your questions, help you identify the right lift type for your property, and arrange a free no-obligation survey with a specialist covering your area — completely free of charge, with no obligation at any stage.
+Click here to get a free quotation.

 Contact